ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 ## Making mistakes about qualia

 **IP7 (Chase and Sanborn)**
-: Chase: The coffee taste remains the same during the 6 years, but I no longer like it (same qualia, different attitude) : Sanborn: I still like the coffee taste 6 years, but my taste has changed so I don't like the taste of the coffee now. (same attitude, different qualia)
+: Chase: The coffee taste remains the same during the 6 years, but I no longer like it (same qualia, different reaction) : Sanborn: I still like the coffee taste 6 years, but my taste has changed so I don't like the taste of the coffee now. (same reaction, different qualia)

 **Dennett's remark:** For chase's case, there could be 3 situations: